theodore-s-beers/collation-for-dummies/index.md

 capital E with an acute accent; or as a combination of two characters, `U+0045` and `U+0301`, accounting for the base letter and the accent, respectively.
-(I wanted to bring up the "decomposed representation" as early as possible in this post, since that is the form that we generally want for Unicode sorting/collation.
+(I wanted to bring up the "decomposed representation" as early as possible in this post, since it is the form that we generally want for Unicode sorting/collation.
 More on this later...)

 Both of these representations will break the naïve approach to sorting, in their own ways. `C9` as a byte value is greater than any in the ASCII/Basic Latin